CS272-S25/p14/README.md

 ## Features
 - Home: View a summary of tasks and study statistics in one place including a dashboard of all our pages.
-- To-Do List: Manage assignments based on time, importance and urgency
+- To-Do List: Manage assignments based on time, importance and urgency.
 - My Goals: Track personal short or long term goals and stay on top of goals that stay!
 - Timer: Boost focus with built-in timers, offering two different break limits.
 - Calendar: Stay ahead of deadlines and study schedules.
-- Relaxa: Breathing excerices between study sessions.
-Explore More: Tips to learn about your potential, managing time, and satying motivated towards your goals!
+- Relax: Breathing exercises between study sessions.
+Explore More: Tips to learn about your potential, managing time, and staying motivated towards your goals!
-- About Us: Learn about our mission and additional resources.
+- About Us: More than just a website, it tells a little about who we are, our mission, and what stands out from other productivity tracking platforms.